Scytho-Siberian world: Eastern Scythian culture genetics

-Mary, et al. (2019) also determined the paternal haplogroups of 16 Siberian Scythian males of the Aldy-Bel culture.
-56.2% of the haplogroups belonged to varieties of the West Eurasian haplogroup R1a.
-On the other hand, 31.2% belonged to the East Eurasian haplogroup Q1b, which was found in Bronze Age samples from the Altai mountains.
-Aditionally, one specimen (6.25%) carried haplogroup N-M231 which is associated with neolithic remains from Northern China.
+Mary, et al. (2019) also determined the paternal haplogroups of 11 Siberian Scythian males of the Aldy-Bel culture.
+82% of the haplogroups belonged to varieties of haplogroup R1a.
+On the other hand, 9% belonged to haplogroup Q1b, which was found in Bronze Age samples from the Altai Mountains.
+Additionally, one specimen (9%) carried haplogroup N-M231, which is associated with Neolithic remains from Northern China.
+The 5 male samples from the Sagly-Bazhy culture were found to be carriers of the East Eurasian haplogroups Q-L54.

 The Scythian groups of the Pontic Steppe and South Siberia had significantly different paternal genetics, which suggests that the Pontic and South Siberian Scythians had completely different paternal origins, with almost no paternal gene flow between them.

+Since the Middle Iron Age onwards, the Eastern Scythians received additional Northern East Asian geneflow, paralleling the emergence of Huns, which shared this newly arrived component.
+There was also an increase in Sarmatian and BMAC-like ancestries.

+Modern groups with Scythian ancestry

-Unterländer, et al. (2017) fount that eastern Scythians share strong genetic similarities with modern day Turkic speakers in Siberia, which supports a "multi-regional origin" of the eastern Iron Age Scythians.
-According to Tikhonov, et al. (2019), the eastern Scythians "possibly bore proto-Turkic elements".
-Another study suggests that this research casts doubt on the historical consensus that the Scythians only spoke an Iranian language.
-Eastern Scythians share common ancestry with contemporary Turkic, Mongolian, and Siberian groups in eastern Eurasia, while evidence of Scythian ancestry is strongest among speakers of the Kipchak languages.
-There is strong evidence for continuity from the eastern Scythians to the Turkic speakers of the Altai region.
+Unterländer, et al. (2017) found that eastern Scythians share closest genetic similarities with modern-day speakers of Siberian Turkic languages, such as Telengits, Tubalars, and Tofalars, which supports a "multi-regional origin" of the eastern Iron Age Scythians.
+Eastern Scythians share partial ancestry with contemporary Turkic, Mongolian, and Siberian groups in eastern Eurasia, while evidence of genetic affinity with Scythians is strongest among modern speakers of the Kipchak languages.
+There is increasing evidence for a partial continuity from the eastern Scythians to the Turkic-speakers of the Altai region, as well as modern Uralic and Paleosiberian peoples.
+Turkic-speaking Central Asians can be described as having formed from mixture between local Scythian-like groups, displaying their highest genetic affinity to modern day Tajiks, and "Eastern Steppe Xiongnu" groups during the Iron Age.
+The mixture with West Eurasian sources was found to be "in accordance with the linguistically documented language borrowing in Turkic languages".

+Scythians can broadly be differentiated into "Western" and "Eastern" sub-groups.
+Contemporary descendants of western Scythian groups are found among various groups in the Caucasus, Russia and Central Asia (spread across many Iranian and other Indo-European speaking groups), while Eastern Scythian affinity is more widespread but nearly exclusively found among modern Turkic-speaking as well as Uralic and Paleosiberian peoples.
+Overall, modern Tajiks and Yaghnobis were found to display the strongest genetic continuity with the Bronze and Iron Age populations of Central Asia (Indo-Iranians).

+Western Scythians of the area stretching from the northern Black Sea coast to the Middle Don, shared the highest levels of alleles with modern Eastern Baltic (Lithuanian, Estonian) and Northwestern Russian populations.
+Similarly, the Scythian maternal haplogroups are mostly found in modern carriers from Europe, predominantly in Poland, Denmark, and the northwestern part of Russia.